SERVING THE COMMUNITY FOR OVER 150 YEARS

 Wednesday 18th April 2012

-Enterprise Inns lines up a developer buyer and the pub was to close after Sunday trading.
+Owners Enterprise Inns lined up a developer buyer and the pub was to close after Sunday trading.
 Would the historical interior be ripped out?
 Fast-tracking the Grade II listing before the weekend was the immediate priority.
 But the person to talk to at English Heritage was away until Monday – too late.

 -